kempy007/Challenge-chaos-monkey/README.md

 - [x] Create manifest for CRD for operator for workloads demo.
 - [x] Provide instructions in readme of howto deploy this operator and setup the demo.

+## What else you need to know

 I did have starcoder enabled in my IDE, and I used starchat to ask a question to get unstuck as I have not been on this bicycle for a few years.
 I feel I need to be on the bicycle at least weekly to remain speedy,current and fresh.

 I kept my dev notes in the [BuildNotes.md](./BuildNotes.md) file.

+This was my second day using operator-sdk, I have to say I am impressed with this framework.
+I think I spent about a day on this, with half of that time or more learning how to use the framework, I kept a log in my build notes.

-I have overun on my time but met the core requirements at the expense of writing the unittests thus functions maybe leaning towards monolith.
+I have overun on my time but met the core requirements at the expense of the following.

+Things I haven't done:

+- [ ] Handling more error conditions
+- [ ] Handling multiple CRDS
+- [ ] Handling conflicts
+- [ ] targeting kube-system and monitoring
+- [ ] unit testing
+- [ ] breaking down functions into more composable units
+- [ ] readability (some poor naming)
+- [ ] full cicd (just building image so OLM can deploy) no sast/dast/ect

 ## setup_and_prerequisites